-The Top Podcasts by State
+The Top Podcasts in the US by State

 Of course, we had to see which podcast was the most searched in our own backyard (which features pet-friendly amenities and is surrounded by Arlington’s lush trails and parks)!
 Our data shows that “The Daily”, a New York Times podcast delving into the one news story you can’t miss each day, was the most popular podcast in D.C.

 In a time of historical and “unprecedented” news, it’s not hard to imagine why this podcast made its mark on listeners.
 Its 30- to 60-minute episodes are perfect for a stroll with your best furry friend to temper the stress of the news.

 “The Mismatch” was crowned the winner in Virginia and in the Northeast region overall.
 This one is for basketball fans, offering on-court analysis, news, trends, and transactions of the NBA.
 We suspect it was one of the most popular podcasts in 2020 because of the cancellation of March Madness causing college fans to flock to professional basketball.

 So, what are the most popular podcasts on a national scale?
 We’re glad you asked.

 The Most Popular Podcasts in America by State Count